 All the symptoms can be due to other conditions, so tests are needed to confirm the diagnosis.

 How is throat (laryngeal) cancer diagnosed and assessed?

-If a doctor suspects that you may have throat (laryngeal) cancer, he or she will refer you to an ear, nose and throat (ENT) specialist.
+If a doctor suspects that you may have throat (laryngeal) cancer, they will refer you to an ear, nose and throat (ENT) specialist.
 The specialist will examine the inside of your throat by using a small mirror and light.
-He or she may also use a thin, flexible, telescope (a nasoendoscope).
+They may also use a thin, flexible, telescope (a nasal endoscope).
 This is passed into your nose and down the back of your throat.
-The nasoendoscope contains fibre-optic channels, allowing light to shine down so the doctor can see inside.
-(The throat is usually sprayed with a local anaesthetic before using a nasendoscope so the procedure is not too uncomfortable.)
+The nasal endoscope contains fibre-optic channels, allowing light to shine down so the doctor can see inside.
+(The throat is usually sprayed with a local anaesthetic before use of a nasal endoscope, so that the procedure is not too uncomfortable.)

 To confirm the diagnosis

 If anything suspicious is seen by the examination or with the nasal endoscope, you will usually need a biopsy.
 A biopsy is a procedure involving a small sample of tissue being removed from a part of the body.
 The sample is then looked at under the microscope to look for abnormal cells.
 The biopsy sample is obtained by a thin, flexible grabbing instrument which is passed through your nose into the larynx.
 The same instrument has a light source similar to a nasal endoscope.
 Therefore, the specialist will also examine the windpipe (trachea) and the gullet (oesophagus) to see the extent of any tumour.